oracle/truffleruby/README.md

 missing support for OpenSSL, Nokogiri, and ActiveRecord database drivers which makes it not practical to run real Rails applications at the moment.

-#### What is happening with AOT, startup time, and the SubstrateVM?
+#### What is happening with native, startup time, and the SubstrateVM?

 You don't need a JVM to run TruffleRuby.
 With the [SubstrateVM](doc/user/svm.md)